dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 - Stopping all input bindings
 - Short-circuiting all service-invocation requests, which terminate in the Dapr runtime and are not forwarded to the application

-These changes are meant to be temporary, and Dapr will resume normal operations once it detects that the application is responsive again.
+These changes are meant to be temporary, and Dapr resumes normal operations once it detects that the application is responsive again.

 App health checks are disabled by default.